CSCfi/csc-user-guide/docs/cloud/rahti/images/overview.md

 * Dockerfile could be regarded as the ingredients list.
 * Docker Images are ingredients mixed together.
-* Docker Container is cooked delecious meal: The final end product!
+* Docker Container is cooked delicious meal: The final end product!

 To better explain these analogies, let's follow some examples.

-First, in order to use a docker image one only must do:
+First, in order to run a docker image one can use the docker client on the host machine (provided that it is installed):

 ```sh
 docker run -it centos
 ```

-(provided `docker` is installed)

 This will, if the image is not cached localy, first pull (or download) the latest centos image, then look for the predefined entry point, and finally a container is run with an interactive session.
 The output will be something like: